 But if you have a good boss, so much of a workday and work-life becomes incredibly tolerable.
 If hammering out this diary entry of a post can help me keep aligned to key goals (financial independence, low stress, and meaningful living) then it’s justifying why I have this blog in the first place.

 I don’t have a good boss at the moment, but things are somewhat tolerable.
-That’s partly because I don’t give two Sunday shits about what people think now that I’m this close to the goal line.
-I just have to be careful not to F up any bonus that could be coming in Q1.
+That’s partly because I don’t care as much about what people think now that I’m this close to the goal line.
+I just have to be careful not to mess up any bonus that could be coming in Q1.